paleobiotechnology/oralMAGs/README.md

 `01-resources` - contains files that are unchangeable resources for the analyses of this project.

-`02-scripts` - additional scripts used for generating supplemental figures.
+`02-scripts` - Essential scripts used for data processing and additional scripts used for generating supplemental figures.

 `05-results` - contains results tables and files that are used for plotting.